 The current is also induced in the secondary winding.
 This is converted to DC by a Schottky diode and a filter capacitor.
 It is indicated by the LED.
 But what if the voltage is more than 5 volts?
 Hence, we have a feedback circuit.
 As we reach 4.2V the Zener diode turns on allowing the current to flow to the optocoupler.
 It also drops the voltage by 4.2V, hence the Transmitter LED of the optocoupler doesn’t turn on.
 The Transmitter LED requires 0.8V to turn on.
 When the voltage reaches more than 5V, this turns on the LED of the optocoupler.

 The infrared light of the Transmitter LED turns on the phototransistor of the optocoupler allowing the current to flow to the transistor T2.
 This turns on the transistor T2 shunting the first and stopping the flow of current in the primary winding.
 Also, the voltage in the secondary side of the transformer drops below 5V, turning off the Zener diode and optocoupler.
 The circuit is continuous to run normally.

 Why We Should Not Directly Convert AC to DC Than This?

-This is because for the normal power supply which is at 50 or 60 hertz.
-The size of transformer and the capacitors are large.
+This is because of the normal power supply which is at 50 or 60 hertz.
+The size of the transformer and the capacitors are large.
 They cannot be mounted in a small charger like this.
-Hence in the 5V mobile charger, the 50 or 60 hertz frequency is converted to 50 kilohertz.
+Hence in the 5V mobile charger, the 50 or 60-hertz frequency is converted to 50 kilohertz.
 This reduces the size of the transformer and capacitor required in the circuit.
 So to change the frequency of AC first we have to convert it to DC and then again back to AC.

 Now you know how the 5V mobile charger circuit that we use daily works.